killgill/SPDD/README.md

 count of beers.
 Members beer usage (beers in a certain period of time) will also be tracked.

+### SSH Static IP
+192.168.2.169 on spdfast_2.4 and spdfast_5.0

+### How to Run Effectively
+When sshing, attempt to run the command 'tmux attach'.
+If there are no windows to attach to, run 'tmux'.
+Inside the tmux shell, navigate to ''~/Documents/SPDD' and run 'sudo python spdd.py'.
+You can then detach from the tmux session and the system will persist.

 TO-DO:
 Google Sheets API integration (DONE)
 Swipe authentication state machine implementation (DONE)